miquelsblanchm12-png/Soft-Drift-/README.md

 # SoftDrift

-SoftDrift es un juego de conducción arcade centrado en el drifting.

-Conduce por el escenario, recoge las ruedas y consigue la mayor puntuación posible manteniendo tus derrapes durante la partida.

-## Cómo jugar

-El objetivo es recoger las 10 ruedas antes de que termine el tiempo.
-Los derrapes generan puntos y aumentan el multiplicador mientras consigues mantener el control del coche.
+SoftDrift is an arcade-style driving game focused on drifting.

+Drive around the environment, collect tires, and achieve the highest possible score by maintaining your drifts throughout the game.

+## How to Play

+The goal is to collect all 10 tires before time runs out.
+Drifting earns points and increases your multiplier, provided you maintain control of the car.

-## Controles
+## Controls

-- W: acelerar
+- W: Accelerate
-- S: frenar o ir marcha atrás
+- S: Brake or reverse
-- A: girar a la izquierda
+- A: Turn left
-- D: girar a la derecha
+- D: Turn right
-- Espacio: derrapar
+- Space: Drift

-## Características
+## Features

-- Sistema de drifting arcade.
+- Arcade drifting mechanics.
-- Puntuación acumulativa durante la partida.
-- Multiplicador por mantener los derrapes.
-- El coche gira visualmente mientras derrapa.
-- Marcas de neumáticos sobre el suelo.
-- Ciclo visual de noche a amanecer.
-- Música y sonidos en bucle.
-- Dos coches seleccionables.

-## Requisitos

-El juego está creado con Godot 4 y funciona mejor en un navegador actualizado o en una versión exportada para escritorio.
+- Cumulative scoring during gameplay.
+- Multiplier for sustained drifts.
+- Visual car rotation while drifting.
+- Tire marks on the ground.
+- Visual night-to-dawn cycle.
+- Looped music and sound effects.
+- Two selectable cars.

-## Estado del proyecto
+## Requirements

-SoftDrift es un proyecto en desarrollo.
-Algunas partes pueden cambiar en futuras versiones.
+The game was built using Godot 4 and runs best in an up-to-date web browser or as a desktop export.

+## Project Status

+SoftDrift is a work-in-progress project.
+Some elements may change in future versions.

+You can play it at https://shebas6.itch.io/soft-drift

-## Créditos
+## Credits

-Desarrollado con Godot Engine.
+Developed with Godot Engine.